wso2-attic/esb-connectors/printavo/printavo-connector/printavo-connector-1.0.0/README.txt

-   xvi)      orderUserId                                 - ID of the user to whom Use a valid user ID. xvii)     orderStatusId                               - Use a valid status ID of an order. xiii)     orderFormattedDueDate                       - Use valid date formatted as follows 07/30/2015. xix)      orderSalesTax                               - Use a valid integet value as the tax value. xx)       orderDiscountAsPercentage                   - Use a boolean value to indecate the discount value mus use as persentage or not. xxi)      orderDiscount                               - Use a valid integet value to indecate the discount. xxii)     orderProductionNotes                        - Use a valid string value as a note of the product. xxiii)    orderNickname                               - Use a valid string value as an optional name for the order. xxiv)     optionalOrderSalesTaxUpdated                - Sales tax of the order for updateOrder optional case.
-Use a valid integet value other than the value given in xix). xxv)      optionalOrderDiscountAsPercentageUpdated    - Whether discount value should take as persentage of the order for updateOrder optional case.
+   xvi)      orderUserId                                 - ID of the user to whom Use a valid user ID. xvii)     orderStatusId                               - Use a valid status ID of an order. xiii)     orderFormattedDueDate                       - Use valid date formatted as follows 07/30/2015. xix)      orderSalesTax                               - Use a valid integer value as the tax value. xx)       orderDiscountAsPercentage                   - Use a boolean value to indecate the discount value mus use as persentage or not. xxi)      orderDiscount                               - Use a valid integer value to indecate the discount. xxii)     orderProductionNotes                        - Use a valid string value as a note of the product. xxiii)    orderNickname                               - Use a valid string value as an optional name for the order. xxiv)     optionalOrderSalesTaxUpdated                - Sales tax of the order for updateOrder optional case.
+Use a valid integer value other than the value given in xix). xxv)      optionalOrderDiscountAsPercentageUpdated    - Whether discount value should take as persentage of the order for updateOrder optional case.
 Use the opposite boolean value given in xx). xxvi)     optionalOrderDiscountUpdated                - Discount of the order for updateOrder optional case.
-Use a valid integet value other than the value given in xxi). xxvii)    optionalOrderProductionNotesUpdated         - Production notes of the order for updateOrder optional case.
+Use a valid integer value other than the value given in xxi). xxvii)    optionalOrderProductionNotesUpdated         - Production notes of the order for updateOrder optional case.
 Use a valid String value other than the value given in xxii). xxviii)   optionalOrderNicknameUpdated                - Nickname for the order for updateOrder optional case.
-Use a valid String value other than the value given in xxiii). xxix)     productPricePer                             - Use a valid integet value as the unit price of a product. xxx)      styleNumber                                 - Use a valid String value as the style number of a product. xxxi)     brand                                       - Use a valid String value to indecate the brand of the product. xxxii)    size                                        - Use a valid String value indecate the size of the product. xxxiii)   productPricePerUpdated                      - Unit price of the product for updateProduct optional case.
-Use a valid integet value other than the value given in xxix). xxxiv)    productStyleNumberUpdated                   - Style number of the product for updateProduct optional case.
+Use a valid String value other than the value given in xxiii). xxix)     productPricePer                             - Use a valid integer value as the unit price of a product. xxx)      styleNumber                                 - Use a valid String value as the style number of a product. xxxi)     brand                                       - Use a valid String value to indecate the brand of the product. xxxii)    size                                        - Use a valid String value indecate the size of the product. xxxiii)   productPricePerUpdated                      - Unit price of the product for updateProduct optional case.
+Use a valid integer value other than the value given in xxix). xxxiv)    productStyleNumberUpdated                   - Style number of the product for updateProduct optional case.
 Use a valid String value other than the value given in xxx). xxxv)     productBrandUpdated                         - Brand of the product for updateProduct optional case.
 Use a valid String value other than the value given in xxxi). xxxvi)    productSizeUpdated                          - Unit price of the product for updateProduct optional case.
 Use a valid String value other than the value given in xxxii).